 In order to be able to grasp tangibly what sepulchral culture is actually about, one needs to know basic information about our cultural approach to these topics.
 Because the one sepulchral culture does not exist.
 Every nation deals with death and mourning differently.
 Even in Germany, rituals and norms are region-dependent.
 Therefore, the statements in this paper refer to a basic and mostly consistent culture of mourning and burial in the regions.

 In Germany, cemetery and burial culture has a long cultural background.
 In the beginning, burials mostly took place in church forecourts, the so-called churchyards.
 Only in the course of time communal cemeteries developed.
 In Germany, the topics of cemetery and burial are basically a matter for the states, which means that each state has similar but differing regulations.
 Again, this state law is broken down to the municipal level which means that each municipality can, to some extent, make its own rules and regulations.

 Who must arrange a funeral and who pays for it?

 In the respective funeral laws of the federal states we find the obligation of next of kin to organize the funeral.
 In technical terminology, this is called compulsory burial.
 Through this, the legislature ensures that each deceased person is properly buried.

 The persons liable for burial are usually indicated in order of precedence.
 The next of kin such as spouse, partner or children of full age are obligated first.
 Only then are usually followed by parents, grandparents and grandchildren.

 Burial is usually required for:

-- the spouse or partner
+- the spouse or the spouse

-- the life partner
+- the life partner or the life partner

 - the adult children